nasa/cumulus/docs/features/backup_and_restore.md

 select pg_terminate_backend(pg_stat_activity.pid) from pg_stat_activity where pg_stat_activity.datname = 'database';
 ```

-This should block new connections to the Core database from the database user.
+This should block new connections to the Core database from the database user
+and cause database writes to fail.

 Take care that you aren't using the admin user (e.g. postgres) with a default
 database or you may inadvertently limit connections by your administrative
 tasks.